rgyani/observability-stack/README.md

 ### Implementing Tracing

 There are many standards and implementations of tracing.
 There are currently three widely-used standards:
 1. Opentracing: The most widely used standard is Opentracing, started by CNCF.
 It supports plenty of programming languages.
-Meanwhile, it has already integrated with many widely used frameworks like spring, nginx and resttemplate.
+It has integrations with many widely used frameworks like spring, nginx and resttemplate.
 2. Opencensus: Started by Google, it supports both tracing and metrics data.
 But compared with opentracing, it supports fewer frameworks and programming languages.
 3. Opentelemetry: It not only combines pros of both opentracing and opencensus, but also avoids their cons.